Myths about automation

 — Capucine Schahl, Customer Care Manager at Franklin Pet Food

-Chat widgets increase tickets, and I don’t have the staff to handle that
+Chat increases tickets, and I don’t have the staff to handle that

-Many of the Automation Add-on’s features happen in the chat widget, and some merchants think adding the chat widget to their site will drown them in chat tickets.
+Many of Automate's features happen in Chat, and some merchants think adding Chat to their site will drown them in chat tickets.
 Totally understandable, but this is a misconception for two reasons:

-- If you don’t want to offer live chat, you can still use the Automation Add-on.
-The Automation Add-on adds a widget to your site, but live chat is completely optional.
-Your widget can be automation-only.
+1. If you don’t want to offer live chat, you can still use Automate.
+Automate adds Chat to your site, but live chat is completely optional.
+Your chat can be automation-only.

-- If you want to offer live chat, the Automation Add-on is your best tool to deflect tickets.
-For example, Jaxxon immediately saw 17% fewer live chat messages after activating the Automation Add-on.
+2. If you want to offer live chat, Automate is your best tool to deflect tickets.
+For example, Jaxxon immediately saw 17% fewer live chat messages after activating Automate.

 If you’re worried about high ticket volumes, make sure you’re using Offline Mode (which deactivates live chat when your agents are offline) and Control Ticket Volume (which requires customers to use automation before sending a message) to limit the number of incoming live chats.